Please read the FAQ below before contacting me.

 Where can I get a physical book of Trick Photography and Special Effects?

 No physical books of TPSE are available.
 TPSE is a digital product.
+You can read the ebook on your computer, as well as watch the videos.

 I am unable to pay with PayPal or credit cards.
 Is there an alternative way I can pay?

 Only PayPal and credit is accepted.
-Checks, bank transfers, or any other kind of payment is not accepted.

 Is the product available in any other language besides English?